 How this was achieved:

 From analysis on the account we decided to align our strategy to implement both a dynamic search and branded search targeted setup.
-Branded search implementation makes good business sense because for most brands there are competitors that will indirectly be bidding without your knowledge.
+Branded search implementation makes good business sense because for most fashion brands there are competitors that will indirectly be bidding without your knowledge.
 Our advice is to adopt and implement branded search as a part of your overall PPC activity, which will bolster and add value to your brand at a reasonable cost level.

-Why should you use branded search?
+Why should this fashion brand use branded search?

 - Bidding on branded queries dominates your search engine results page.
 I think we can all agree that two is better than one, especially when it comes to your links on a SERP.
 In the same way that having multiple links in an email can increase click-through rates, by giving the search user more opportunities to click, it works to your advantage.
 In addition, by appearing in both the organic and paid ads columns, you are proving to the user that you are a prominent player in your space.